World-Congress/World-Congress/README.md

 ## Community’s rhythms and rituals:
 * Weekly Space w/ Fred #ConspiracyTheories 19:00 CET / 1PM EST @FredDiBiaseMDM
 * Video Communty Call (1-2 per month)
+- The most important thing is to have a clear agenda.
+The agenda should include the topics that are going to be discussed and how much time will be spent on each topic.
 * Blogposts (4-5 per month)
 * Podcasts (1-2 per month)

 ## Who is responsible?
 * Holders of MGMT tokens govern the organisation
+- It is important to note that this token does not represent equity in any way, shape or form.
+It is simply a mechanism to allow people who are interested in participating in the management of the fund (and therefore have an interest and stake on its success) to do so by using their tokens as votes.
 * Holders of DMCRY tokens have one vote per token on all votes
+- This is the most important token in the system.
+It is the token that is used to vote on the governance of the network.

 ## Member journey
 * Agree to the statement of intent and the mission statement to become a member, you need to agree to mint the token.
 The token is free.